-This cilantro lime quinoa is absolutely perfect as a side dish for any Mexican recipe, and it makes the best base for burrito bowls.
+Cilantro lime quinoa is absolutely perfect as a side dish for any Mexican recipe, and it makes the best base for burrito bowls.
 Quinoa is full of protein and is naturally gluten-free.
 Making Instant Pot quinoa is also a great way to have quinoa on hand for quinoa pancakes, quinoa muffins, quinoa salads, quinoa bowls, and more.
 Try this quinoa salad with Brussels sprouts and pepitas.
 You’ll love it!

-It’s such a great building block of so many recipes!
+It’s a great building block of so many recipes!
 And the Instant Pot makes it perfectly!
-You’re going to love this, whether you make it plain or dress it up with cilantro and lime (my fave!).
+You’re going to love quinoa, whether you make it plain or dress it up with cilantro and lime (my fave!).

 How to Make Instant Pot Quinoa:

 It’s so easy!
 Here are the simplified steps, but as always, scroll down for the complete printable recipe.

 - Rinse quinoa in a fine mesh strainer until water runs clear.

 - Place quinoa in the Instant Pot insert and add salt, water, and 1/2 teaspoon oil (I like avocado or olive oil).

 - Turn valve to seal and set the pressure cooker for for one minute on high pressure (use the “manual” setting).
 When the timer goes off, let the pressure release naturally for 10-15 minutes or until the valve drops.